 Water purifier – quite a handy thing to have to purify contaminated water and avoid ‘Delhi Belly’.
 Check out the range of Lifestraw products.

 Kindle: optional but great to keep all your travel guides and books in 1 place.

 Ipad/Tablet: not a necessity but many places have WiFi available these days so having your own Ipad or Tablet will save you hanging around internet cafes.

-Smart phone – not a necessity but very convenient for emailing, taking photos, mapping and calling home using local sim cards.
+Smartphone – not a necessity but very convenient for emailing, taking photos, mapping and calling home using local sim cards.

 Camera: completely up to you but most people bring one.

 Toiletries: available everywhere but start with some toilet paper, toothpaste, toothbrush, dental floss, deodorant, soap and shampoo.

-Towel: a microfiber travel towel is a good option as it dries quickly and packs down small.
+Towel: a microfibre travel towel is a good option as it dries quickly and packs down small.

 First aid kit: only a basic one is recommended but should include plasters, antiseptic cream, bandage, pain relief tablets, scissors and safety pins.